-I write to open space for healing and liberation.
+Through language, I open space for healing and liberation.

-In many places, surviving birth as a girl child is a miracle.
-Drawing upon Hindu iconography, particularly the figures of Saraswati, Mirabai, and Maya, Miracle Marks explores women’s labors, devotions, survivals.
-Through sound energy and white space, the poems delve what it means to be a woman and what it means to be.
-You can read two poems from the book, read Seema Reza’s book review, and experience the music from my book launch.
-Miracle Marks is part of university courses and interactive gender equity and creative writing workshops such as this one at Rutgers University: Marking Feminine Power: Women, the Sacred, and Equity (post-workshop performance features writer Purvi Shah and dancers Aditi Dhruv and Kuldeep Singh).
+In many places, including India, where I was born, surviving birth as a girl child is a miracle.
+Drawing upon Hindu iconography, particularly the figures of Saraswati, Mirabai, and Maya, Miracle Marks explores women’s survivals.
+I’ve led interactive gender equity and creative writing workshops at universities with Miracle Marks.
+Generating sound energy and moving through white space, the poems delve what it means to be a woman and what it means to be.
+Read two poems from the book and Seema Reza’s book review.
+And experience the music from the book launch.

-Terrain Tracks (New Rivers Press: 2006), my debut poetry book, threads migration and belonging.
-You will find poems on place, loss, love, community & nature.
+Terrain Tracks (New Rivers Press: 2006), my debut poetry book, plumbs migration, loss, and belonging.
 Winner of the Many Voices Project Prize, Terrain Tracks was nominated for the 2007 Asian American Writers’ Workshop Members’ Choice Award.
 Check out my Soundtrack (a Poet’s Playlist) to accompany the collection.
 Terrain Tracks has been taught in university courses with poems shared on TV, radio shows, and diverse media.

 My 2015 chaplet, Dark Lip of the Beloved — Sound Your Fiery God-Praise delves devotion & women.
 Order chaplet #179 from Belladonna* here.